fredrikaverpil/creosote/README.md

 ### 🌶️ Features

 These optional features enable new/experimental functionality, that may be backward incompatible and may be removed/changed at any time.
-Some features may be implemented early but will target e.g. the next major release.
+Some features may become mandatory for a target release version e.g. the next major release.
 Enable using `--use-feature <FEATURE>`.
 Use at your own risk!

 | Feature                           | Description                                                                                                                                                                                                                                                                                                                          | Target version |
 | --------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ | -------------- |